input-output-hk/partner-chains/toolkit/pallets/address-associations/README.md

 ## Overview

-The Address Associations pallet provides functionality to associate mainchain (e.g., Cardano) stake public keys with partner chain addresses.
+The Address Associations pallet provides functionality to associate mainchain (i.e., Cardano) stake public keys with partner chain addresses.
 This forms a critical link between the main chain and the partner chain, enabling cross-chain identity verification and operations.

 ## Purpose